lukso-network/docs/docs/standards/universal-profile/04-lsp6-key-manager.md

 :::note

-When deployed with our [**lsp-factory** tool](https://docs.lukso.tech/tools/lsp-factoryjs/introduction/getting-started/), the Universal Profile owner will have all the permissions above set by default.
+When deployed with our [**lsp-factory.js** tool](https://docs.lukso.tech/tools/lsp-factoryjs/introduction/getting-started/), the Universal Profile owner will have all the permissions above set by default.

 :::